Bringing the very best writing from Japan straight to your door.

 Throughout her childhood and young-adulthood, she developed a deep-seated fascination for language and literature.
-Carrying that curiosity with her to the United States, she studied linguistics at San Diego State University, later returning to Japan, and settling in Kobe.
+Carrying that curiosity with her to the United States, she studied linguistics at university, later returning to Japan, and settling in Kobe.

 TL;DR: Reiko – Word geek.
 Finds humor in, and herself laughing out loud, to legends of the printed word from 100 years ago.